nadproject/nad/CONTRIBUTING.md

 ### Debug

-Run Dnote with `DNOTE_DEBUG=1` to print debugging statements.
+Run NAD with `DNOTE_DEBUG=1` to print debugging statements.
 For instance:

 ```
-DNOTE_DEBUG=1 dnote sync
+DNOTE_DEBUG=1 nad sync
 ```

 ### Release

 * Run `make version=v0.1.0 release-cli` to achieve the following:
   * Build for all target platforms, create a git tag, push all tags to the repository
-  * Create a release on GitHub and [Dnote Homebrew tap](https://github.com/dnote/homebrew-dnote).
+  * Create a release on GitHub and [NAD Homebrew tap](https://github.com/nadproject/homebrew-nad).

 **Note**